mlflow/mlflow/docs/source/models.rst

 configuration file.
 This example also defines some ``sktime`` specific variables.
 For illustration purposes, only a subset of the available predict methods to be exposed via the ``_SktimeModelWrapper`` class is included when loading the model in its ``python_function`` flavor (additional methods could be added in a similar fashion).
-Additionaly, the model serialization formats, namely ``pickle`` (default) and ``cloudpickle``, are defined.
+Additionally, the model serialization formats, namely ``pickle`` (default) and ``cloudpickle``, are defined.
 Note that both serialization modules require using the same python environment (version) in whatever environment this model is used for inference to ensure that the model will load with the appropriate version of